 Detailed information on checks for completeness, accuracy, plausibility, and validity are given in the Data Management Plan (DMP).
-The DMP is available upon request (see Annex 1).
+The DMP is available upon request (see Annex 1: List of standalone documents).
+To make sure that all AEs are communicated and assessed in context of the pediatric grow and development additional training and educational materials for HCP are available.

 Medical Review of the data will be performed according to the Medical Review Plan (MRP).
 The purpose of the Medical Review is to verify the data from a medical perspective for plausibility, consistency, and completeness and to identify potential issues that could affect the robustness of the collected study data or the progress of the study.
-Detailed information on the Medical review will be described in the MRP, which is available upon request (see Annex 1).
+Detailed information on the Medical review will be described in the MRP, which is available upon request (AAnnex 1: List of stand-alone documents).

 National and international data protection laws as well as regulations on non-interventional studies will be followed.
 Electronic records used for capturing patient documentation (eCRF) will be validated according to 21 Code of Federal Regulations (CFR) Part 11 (FDA) [11].
 21CFR Part 11 regulations describe the criteria to consider electronic records, including e-signatures, to be reliable and generally equivalent to paper records and handwritten signatures.
 They mandate access controls to ensure that only authorized individuals can use the system, additionally a computer-generated audit trail has to be in place to record the date and time of any actions to create, modify, or delete electronic records.
-The documentation is available upon request (see Annex 1).
+The documentation is available upon request (see Annex 1: List of stand-alone documents).